-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objectives were not met and the agency was not compliance with contractual program objectives.
+See Finding #1 for more details

 4. Reliability of Financial and Programmatic Reporting